intel/device-modeling-language/doc/1.4/language.md

 }
 ```

+Banks, ports and subdevices can be placed inside groups; in this case, the
+Simics configuration object that represents the bank, port or subdevice will be
+placed under a namespace object; for instance, if a device with `group g { bank
+regs; }` is instantiated as `dev`, then the bank is represented by an object
+`dev.g.bank.regs`, where `g` and `bank` are both `namespace` objects.

 As groups have no special properties or restrictions, they can be used as a tool
 for building abstractions &mdash; in particular in combination with templates.